ashishsahu291/github-app/README.md

 ![Image of Application](src/assets/screenshot.png)

 ## Description

 In this application clientside user can view GitHub users when application was loaded.
 He/She can search user from GitHub also when clicked on user it's automatically show the selected user repositories with total number of repositories, total fork count and star count in a particular repository.

+## Add Dependency

+Run `npm install` after clone the app to add all the dependecies in this project.(no third party dependency used)

 ## Development server